NAPCORE/NAP-Reference-Architecture/README.md

 # National Access Point Reference Architecture

-The National Access Point Reference Architecture (NRA) defines a framework and guideline for the implementation of harmonized national access points across Europe.<br>
+The National Access Point Reference Architecture (NRA) defines a framework and guideline for the implementation of harmonized national access points across Europe.

 It is based on the FRAME (FRamework Architecture Made for Europe) available at [GitHub](https://github.com/FRAME-NEXT/FRAME) and dedicated websites of [FRAME home](https://frame-online.eu/) and of [FRAME-NEXT project](https://frame-next.eu/).

 This repository hosts: